This event has passed, but the audio recording is available for Marin CAMFT members in our Podcast Audio Library!

-This six-hour workshop held over two successive Saturday mornings satisfies the one-time BBS mandate for suicide prevention that is required for LMFTs and applicants who are renewing their licenses or becoming licensed after Jan.
+This six-hour workshop was held over two successive Saturday mornings and satisfied the one-time BBS mandate for suicide prevention that is required for LMFTs and applicants who renew their licenses or become licensed after Jan.
 1, 2021.
+(Note: While this recording is available in Marin CAMFT's Audio Library, CEs are not provided for listening to this event recording.)

 There is no likely no greater issue for a psychotherapist to know how to address than the difference between active and passive suicidal ideation.
 True Tarasoff situations are rare statistically, but, given the levels of depression and hopelessness in the world today, every psychotherapist needs to know how to assess, evaluate, and manage suicidal ideation, whether passive or active.
 In this 6-Hour course, which counts towards your BBS requirement for this subject, attorney David G, Jensen will explore the clinical, legal, and ethical requirements for psychotherapist when it comes to assessing, evaluating, and managing this most-important issues.